wthislifehuh/Gnome/README.md

 # Gnome

-A new Flutter project.
+The project titled Gnome is an intelligent agricultural system that detects abnormal conditions in real-time by leveraging federated learning approach and employs predictive modelling to determine risk scores for current crop conditions, thus ensuring optimal crop health while preserving data privacy.

 ## Introduction

-Full project: The project titled Gnome is an intelligent agricultural system that detects abnormal conditions in real-time by leveraging federated learning approach and employs predictive modelling to determine risk scores for current crop conditions, thus ensuring optimal crop health while preserving data privacy.

 *This respository only store Flutter code.*

+\n\n

 **Unlock the Power of Intelligent Farming**